• Skip to primary navigation

 Instructions

-• Use the back of a spoon to press the flowers against the bottom of the cup to extract the color.
-Strain and discard the flowers once the color is vivid enough.
+• Stir and use the back of a spoon to press the flowers against the cup to extract the color.

 • Fill 2 glasses with ice.

-• Split the milk between the 2 glasses
+• Split ¾ cup of milk between the 2 glasses equally.

 • Pour the butterfly pea tea over the milk until it reaches the top of each glass and stir to enjoy.